embedded-office/canopen-stack/docs/_examples/setup-calibration-mode.md

 };
 ```

 Well, that's it.
-Now we have a (unsecure) protected calibration area for manufacturer specific data.
+Now we have an (unsecured) protected calibration area for manufacturer-specific data.
 This concept is a starting point for more secure solutions with advanced algorithms.